SQL Server 2016 Express LocalDB

 Have an Azure account?
 Then go here to spin up a Virtual Machine with SQL Server 2016 already installed.

 Install LocalDB through the installation wizard or by using the SqlLocalDB.msi program.
-LocalDB is an option when installing any SKU of SQL Server 2016 Express.
+LocalDB is an option when installing SQL Server 2016 Express.

 Select LocalDB on the Feature Selection/Shared Features page during installation.
 There can be only one installation of the LocalDB binary files for each major SQL Server Database Engine version.
 Multiple Database Engine processes can be started and will all use the same binaries.
 An instance of the SQL Server Database Engine started as the LocalDB has the same limitations as SQL Server Express